InsightSoftwareConsortium/ITKThinShellDemons/README.md

 ## Original version (THD)

 This is an implementation that fits within the pre v4 ITK registration workflow.
-The implementaitons is not very generic at this point and miss details to be able to interact with other registration components in teh ITK registration ecosystem.
+The implementation is not very generic at this point and miss details to be able to interact with other registration components in teh ITK registration ecosystem.
 However, different optimizers can be used within this method.